-• They must be licensed by the Washington State Department of Early Learning to provide preschool services (or exempt from licensing requirements by virtue of being a public school or institution of higher education). • They must participate in the Early Achievers Program, hold a rating of Level 3 or above, and meet minimum requirements for the Classroom Assessment Scoring System (CLASS) and the Early Childhood Environment Rating Scale-Revised (ECERS-R) scores as determined through the Implementation Planning process.
+They must be licensed by the Washington State Department of Early Learning to provide preschool services (or exempt from licensing requirements by virtue of being a public school or institution of higher education).
+They must participate in the Early Achievers Program, hold a rating of Level 3 or above, and meet minimum requirements for the Classroom Assessment Scoring System (CLASS) and the Early Childhood Environment Rating Scale-Revised (ECERS-R) scores as determined through the Implementation Planning process.

-In order to participate in the program, organizations must commit to:
+In order to participate in the program, organizations must commit to adhering to the program standards listed [in the Action Plan].

-- Providing two or more preschool classrooms - Ensuring that all children in contracted classrooms are Seattle residents - Adhering to the program standards listed [in the Action Plan]

-SPS will take a balanced approach to the mixed-delivery model and include both community and schoolbased classrooms.
+SPS will take a balanced approach to the mixed-delivery model and include both community and school-based classrooms.
 The Seattle Preschool Program (SPP) will conduct competitive Request for Investment (RFI) processes to contract with provider agencies to deliver preschool services.
 The RFI will require agencies to submit evidence that will allow SPP to evaluate the agencies' status in relation to contracting priorities and capacity to comply with program requirements.
 A panel of diverse community members and context experts will be involved in the RFI evaluation process.